 Attacks tend to come and go, each lasting between about 10 seconds to a few minutes.
 They can be present for a while, then go away for weeks or months, then come back again.
 People with trigeminal neuralgia might have no pain between attacks, or might have a dull ache in the face and jaw.

 The pain can be triggered by talking, chewing, swallowing, eating hot or cold food or drinks, and brushing your teeth.
 Or it can come on for no obvious reason.

 People who have trigeminal neuralgia often feel quite distressed by the pain, and the way it comes and goes.
 They can feel down, lose weight and have trouble sleeping.

 - do a physical examination of your head and neck

 - do some simple tests to check your nerves

 The doctor may also suggest you have an MRI scan to help find the cause or show whether surgery is needed.

 Trigeminal neuralgia can be treated in different ways depending on how bad the pain is and whether the cause is known.

 The main treatment is carbamazepine, which belongs to a group of drugs known as anticonvulsants.
-Other medications, such as oxycarbazine, gabapentin or baclofen, can sometimes be used.
+Other medications, such as baclofen, clonazepam, gabapentin, and valproic acid, can sometimes be used.
 Learn more about medicines.